Liaquat Ali Khan

-Early life
+Early life and education

-Nawabzada Liaquat Ali Khan was born on 1 October 1895 into a wealthy family in the Karnal, Punjab Province with roots in Talera village of Jansath Tehsil in Muzaffarnagar District of present day-Uttar Pradesh.
-He was the second of four sons of the wealthy land owner Rukn-ud-Daulah Shamsher Jung Nawab Bahadur Rustam Ali Khan of Karnal and his wife, Mahmoodah Begum, the daughter of Nawab Quaher Ali Khan of Rajpur in Saharanpur.
+Nawabzada Liaquat Ali Khan was born on 1 October 1895 into a wealthy family belonging to the Mandal clan, in the Karnal, Punjab Province with roots in Talera Village of Jansath Tehsil in Muzaffarnagar District of present day-Uttar Pradesh.
+He was the second of four sons of the wealthy land owner Rukn-ud-Daulah Shamsher Jung Nawab Bahadur Rustam Ali Khan of Karnal and his wife, Mahmoodah Begum, the daughter of Nawab Quaher Ali Khan of Rajpur, a prominent Rajput family of Saharanpur.
 He received his early education at home before attending school in Karnal.
+Khan was instructed in the Qur’an and hadith and was also given music lessons, learning to play the harmonium and flute; in addition, he developed an interest in singing and theatre.
+From an early age he showed strong religious devotion, choosing to observe the Ramadan fast at the age of four and participating in tazia processions during Muharram, even organizing and leading his own tazia at a young age.

 Despite being "courteous, affable and socially popular" and coming from an aristocratic family known for its philanthropy, his biographer Muhammad Reza Kazimi notes that little is known of his early life and that which has to be pieced together from snippets of mostly hagiographic writings.
-The family claimed a Persian origin going back to Nausherwan the Just, the Saasanid king of Persia, although this may be apocryphal, and were settled in Uttar Pradesh by the time of the birth of his grandfather, Nawab Ahmad Ali Khan.
+The family claimed a Persian origin going back to Nausherwan the Just, the Sasanian king of Persia, although this may be apocryphal, and were settled in Uttar Pradesh by the time of the birth of his grandfather, Nawab Ahmad Ali Khan.
 They had adopted the Urdu language.
+Khan identified as a Punjabi.